Attendance & Punctuality

 A reminder that students should be on site at school by 8.25.a.m. at the latest, with registration taken at 8.30.a.m.
 Any student arriving after this time will be marked late, with sanctions issued for persistent offenders.
 We realise that there are occasional issues with some of the buses and this is taken into consideration.
 We expect all parents to reinforce the value and importance of good punctuality.

-We also wish to inform parents that our school attendance target for this year is 96%.
+We also wish to inform parents that our school attendance target is 98%.
 Any student falling below this target will be highlighted as a cause for concern, and monitored for improvement.

 Attendance - FAQ's